-Close relative of the Petunias, the Calibrachoas have very similar but smaller flowers and they have a more compact growth than them: for this reason they are known as dwarf Petunias.
-Easy and resistant, they rarely get sick and they well withstand the rain and the wind (unlike the Petunias).
-Furthermore, a sunny position facilitates the growth and the blooming: this in fact begins already in mid-April, when the days are longer and there are many hours of light.
+The calibrachoa has flowers which highly resembles those of petunias, to which this plant is a close relative.
+However, calibrachoas bear smaller flowers and have a more compact growth: for this reason, they are also known as dwarf petunias.
+Easy to grow and quite resistant, they rarely get sick and unlike petunias they well withstand the rain and the wind.
+Furthermore, a sunny position guarantees a prosperous growth and blooming: this in fact begins already in mid-April, when the days are longer and there are many hours of light.

 It belongs to the family Asteraceae and it originates from America, in particular from Mexico.
 It is a perennial herbaceous plant.
 It is cultivated and used in order to embellish flowerbeds and to create borders in the gardens.
 It is suitable for decorating terraces and balconies.

 It is a herbaceous and perennial plant in the family Asteraceae hailing from southern Africa.
 It appears as a bush with dark-green or sometimes even silver leaves and it produces a peculiar flower which resembles a giant, brightly coloured daisy.
 It can be yellow, orange or pink, with darker shades on the petals (“Big Kiss” variety).
 A peculiarity of the gazania is that the flowers shut at nighttime and open again the following morning.

 It is commonly known as Dimorphoteca or “African daisy” as well.
 It belongs to the family Asteraceae and it originates from Southern Africa.
 It looks like a perennial bush with light green leaves and with a lot of flowers similar to big daisies (diameter of 5-6 cm more or less), colored from pink to white, yellow, purple and shaded colors.